jskomal/roll-for-initiative/README.md

 To run this app locally:

-1. run `git clone git@github.com:jskomal/roll-for-initiative.git` in your command line
+1. Run `git clone git@github.com:jskomal/roll-for-initiative.git` in your command line
 2. Run `cd roll-for-initiative` to navigate into the repository
 3. Run `npm install`
 4. Run `npm start`